FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Ordinary Meeting - Full Meeting of Limerick City and County Council - 27 November 2017.md

 tanks.
 He concluded by stating that the Council should call on the Department of Agriculture

-to provide grant-aid for any upgrading works.---
+to provide grant-aid for any upgrading works.
+---
 23

 Councillor Teskey, in seconding the Motion, said this matter had been discussed in